matwerber1/dynamodb-python-query-speed-test/README.md

 # TLDR; Test Results

 1. A larger number of attributes requires significantly more client processing time to deserialize the response received from DynamoDB.
+2. A larger number of attributes leads to larger response size (for the column headings).
+Since a single query is capped at 1 MB of data, this means fewer max rows can be retrieved per query.
+In other words, you can retrieve more rows per query if you use compress data into fewer columns.
-2. Python 3.7 deserializes responses from DynamoDB considerably faster than Python 2.7
+3. Python 3.7 deserializes responses from DynamoDB considerably faster than Python 2.7

 # Credits

 Thanks to switch180 (https://github.com/switch180) for a PR that cleaned up the code, added better timing measurement, local DDB support, and a few other improvements.
+Thanks to Chad Tindel for pointing out the increased number of items per query is possible when using smaller columns and code errors in the LastEvaluatedKey logic.

 # Disclaimer